laviva-cs/Alldit/README.md

 The audios are played every 15 seconds, to help you associate the pronounciation with the word and the word itself.

-😉 Hope you enjoy!
-Still in beta version, please submit bugs as directed below: ⬇️
+Hope you enjoy 😉!
+Still in beta version.
+Please submit bugs as directed below: ⬇️

 ## 🤝 Contributing